grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 ### Training Cassandra on sonar

-Hemi knew Captain Percy would keep the same course, depth, and speed until well after dark, and that was still a few hours off yet.
+Hemi knew Captain Percy would keep the same course, depth, and speed until well after dark, and that was still a few hours off yet, so there was little for him to do for the moment.
 He took the opportunity to start training Cassandra on sonar.
 In the sonar compartment, he sent Bastian off for coffee and a smoke and sat down next to Cassandra.

 "You've been listening for the last few hours while Bastian worked the sonar, right?"
 Hemi asked her.